How to Get a Divorce in California and Do It Successfully

 The preliminary declaration of disclosure is made up of mandatory information and documents the California Family Code requires spouses to exchange.
 Limited exceptions exist to the duty to exchange a preliminary declaration of disclosure.
 Those exceptions are beyond the scope of this article.

 The goal of the preliminary decoration of disclosure is for each side to know what all the assets, debts, income and expenses are.
 This allows each spouse to have complete and accurate information.
 Incomplete or inaccurate information can significantly impact settlement discussions and resolution.

 Too many spouses do not take disclosures seriously.
 Too many lawyers in our experience simply do not understand the importance of them.
 Well drafted disclosures that are complete and accurate can speed up the entire divorce process.
 It can also narrow issues and allow spouses and attorneys to settle issues early.

-The sometimes misunderstood sixth step on how to get a divorce in California may be the “discovery” process.
+The sometimes necessary sixth step on how to get divorce is the "discovery" process

 Discovery is the formal request for information.
 Discovery depends in large part on the complexity of the case.
 The simpler the case, the less discovery needed.
 The more complex the case and issues, the more discovery is generally required.
 Discovery includes:

 - formal interrogatories (both in a preprinted form or specially drafted ones),

 - written request for a spouse to admit certain facts as true, and